Δευτέρα 2 Δεκεμβρίου 2024

 and reflection.
 A proxy intercepts calls to @Repository class and then route mostly

-to SimpleJpaRepository which has defined methods.
+to SimpleJpaRepository which has defined query methods from reflection.

 Δεν υπάρχουν σχόλια: